The National Anthem (Radiohead song): Recording

-Radiohead's frontman, Thom Yorke, wrote "The National Anthem"'s bassline when he was 16.
+Radiohead's frontman, Thom Yorke, wrote the "National Anthem" bassline when he was 16.
 In late 1997, Radiohead recorded drums and bass for the song, intending to develop it as a B-side for their third album, OK Computer (1997).
 Instead, they saved it for their next album, Kid A (2000).

-The band returned to "The National Anthem" in mid-1999 while recording Kid A in Gloucestershire.
+Radiohead recorded "The National Anthem" in mid-1999 in Gloucestershire.
 Yorke played bass, and his vocals were processed with a ring modulator.
 Jonny Greenwood added ondes Martenot and sounds sampled from radio stations.
 The guitarist Ed O'Brien said: "It's a very ill-disciplined way of recording ...
-You're adding things to the stew — as well as rejecting things — and then you come back to the song with fresh ears."
+You're adding things to the stew—as well as rejecting things—and then you come back to the song with fresh ears."

-In November 1999, Radiohead recorded a horn section playing free jazz, inspired by the "organised chaos" of the live album Town Hall Concert by the jazz musician Charles Mingus.
-Yorke described Town Hall Concert as "just fucking chaos ...
+In November 1999, Radiohead recorded a horn section playing free jazz, inspired by the "organised chaos" of the live album The Complete Town Hall Concert by the jazz musician Charles Mingus.
+Yorke described The Complete Town Hall Concert as "just fucking chaos ...
 There's this incredible tension and it was the most formative record of the whole time."
 Yorke and Greenwood directed the musicians to sound like a "traffic jam".
 According to Yorke, he jumped up and down so much during his conducting that he broke his foot.
 Yorke said: "The running joke when we were in the studios was, 'Just blow.
 Just blow, just blow, just blow.'"

 An early demo of "The National Anthem" was included in the special edition of the 2017 OK Computer reissue OKNOTOK 1997 2017.